AltaPay/plugin-wordpress/readme.txt

 == Changelog ==

 = 3.2.3 =
-* Update supported version
+* Update supported version for WooCommerce to 5.4.1 and WordPress version to 5.7.2
-* Minor label adjustments
+* Update synch button label to 'Synchronize payment methods'

 = 3.2.2 =
 * Support provided for Woocommerce version 5.0.0